JuliaDataScience/JuliaDataScience/contents/why_julia.md

 ```

 Next, we want to define addition for both the `fox` and `chicken` types.
-We proceed by defining a new function signature of the `+` operator from the `Base` module of Julia^[this is an example for teaching purposes.
-Doing something similar as this example will result in many method invalidations (<https://julialang.org/blog/2020/08/invalidations/>) and is, therefore, not a good idea.]:
+We proceed by defining a new function signature of the `+` operator from the `Base` module of Julia[^invs]:

+[^invs]: this is an example for teaching purposes.
+Doing something similar as this example will result in many method invalidations (see <https://julialang.org/blog/2020/08/invalidations/> for details) and is, therefore, not a good idea.

 ```jl
 s = """